-The Chief Actuary or an appropriate representative attends the Performance Committee, the Investment and Capital Management Committee and the Reserve Committee.
+The Chief Actuary or an appropriate representative attends the Underwriting Management Committee, the Investment and Capital Management Committee and the Reserve Committee.
 The actuarial function is also involved in the reinsurance purchasing process where appropriate.
-The Chief Actuary will rely on work produced by other members of the actuarial function to fulfil the necessary roles and responsibilities.
+The Chief Actuary will rely on work produced by other members of the actuarial function to fulfil the necessary duties.